-Now, if I hear one-man band, EP, start-up and such, expectations are usually limited – teeth grindingly limited.
+Now, if I hear one-man band, EP and first EP used at the same time, I’ll start to worry.
+Then come start-up and such, and expectations are usually limited – teeth grindingly limited.
 Heard it all before already: Some of them are good.
-But often they range from cannot sing, but good sound to no sound, but great vocals, to just plain disaster.
-Sometimes I wonder how some of these guys can build a fan base.
+But often they range from cannot sing, but good sound, to no sound, but great vocals.
+Or to just plain disaster.
+Sometimes I do wonder how some of these guys can build a fan base.

-Hollow Hearted is a mixed bag of goodies.
+Hollow Hearted is a mixed bag of goodies, though.
 Empty Trail for sure draw from a large panoply of influences.
-Talk about grunge rock and metal, punk rock (some of that is in there..), blues rock and just plain Californian feel good stuff.
-Not quite their own brand, but getting there big time.
-Sometimes you hear Soundgarden, some Alice in Chains.
-And then more simple things reminiscent of Train – kind of relating to the latter’s earlier concoctions, like My Private Nation.
+Talk about grunge rock and metal, punk rock (some of that is in there..), blues rock and just plain Californian feel good stuff, like Train did for a while.
+You might even detect some Soundgarden or Alice in Chains at times.

 Record Rating: 8/10 | Label: Self-Released | Web: Official Site